How to Add a PhoneGap Plugin: Complete Beginner’s Guide for 2025

 npm install -g cordova

-While you can install PhoneGap CLI separately, the Cordova CLI Documentation provides the most comprehensive toolset for plugin management.
+While you can install PhoneGap CLI separately, the Apache Cordova CLI documentation provides the most comprehensive toolset for plugin management.
 Most developers today use Cordova CLI even for PhoneGap projects due to its robust feature set and active maintenance.

 Create your first project to verify everything is working correctly: